aflin/rampart/docs/source/sql4.rst

 need for an index which goes beyond the methods used in these previous examples.

-For example, let us take the case of the News database being archived on a daily basis by the Strategic Planning and Intelligence Department.
+For example, consider a News database being archived on a daily basis by the Strategic Planning and Intelligence Department.
 The entire body of the news article is stored in a table, whether the data type in use is ``VARCHAR``, indicating a variable length number of characters, or ``INDIRECT``, indicating it points elsewhere to the actual location of the files.
 While subjects, dates, and bylines are important, the most often queried part is the body of the article, or the text field itself.
 The column we want to index is a text column rather than something much more concise like an an employee ID number.

 To accurately find text in the files, where search items are to be found in proximity to other search items within some defined delimiters, all